scindex/scindex/scindex.md

   - *Description*: Monitor and analyze system activity to identify potential security threats, intrusions, or unusual behavior in real-time.
   - *Examples*: Snort, Falco

+- **S0199**: Provisional Security Item
+  - *Description*: A temporary holding category for Security items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S02 - Observability
 _Provides insights into system behavior through logs, metrics, and traces, enabling debugging, monitoring, and performance analysis._